Land Trust Example & Definition: What it is and How it Works

 Yes, it is possible for a land trust to get a mortgage.
 Typically, the grantor will apply for the mortgage and then the trustee will sign the note on their behalf.

-The bottom line on using a land trusts
+The bottom line

 At the end of the day, using a land trust in a will or giving a land trust as part of an inheritance is a useful tool to help your real estate assets avoid probate and minimize the amount of estate tax that will be owed.
 With that in mind, if you have significant real estate assets to your name, consider getting in touch with an estate planning attorney.
 They can help you sort out the details of what to do next so that you can rest assured that your assets will be passed along to the next generation.

-That said if you don’t want to have to worry about the rigmarole of setting up a land trust, consider getting in touch with an expert mortgage buyer like Amerinote Xchange instead.
+That said, if you don’t want to have to worry about the rigmarole of setting up a land trust, consider getting in touch with an expert mortgage buyer like Amerinote Xchange instead.
 We can help you leverage your assets and get the most value out of your mortgage notes.